Emergency options for homeless 16 to 25 year olds

 You must also meet immigration and residence conditions to qualify for help.

-You don't need an appointment if you have nowhere to stay tonight.
+You do not need an appointment if you have nowhere to stay tonight.

 Hostels: how to find one and what to expect